How to Get Over a Breakup

 How to Get Over a Breakup (Soltera Codiciada) is a 2018 Peruvian comedy film directed by Bruno Ascenzo and Joanna Lombardi and written by Samuel Stewart Hunter and María José Osorio.

 Plot

 The film is about a copywriter, Maria Fe (Gisela Ponce de León), who is suddenly dumped.
-In a way of getting over the breakup, she starts a blog about how to do it.
+As a way of getting over the breakup, she starts a blog about how to do it.